Please Note That Postings Below From Fellow Cruisers Are Listed in Chronological Order, Based on Publication Date

 The Albemarle Plantation is part of the Albemarle Loop.
 This loop offers free two day dockage and sometimes free power at each stop.
 Ports also include Elizabeth City, Hertfort, Edenton, Plymouth and Columbia.
 The Albemarle Plantation is a very boating friendly community and welcomes loop visitors.
 This was our first stop after exiting off the ICW.
 We had a port engine issue coming in and the dockmaster recommended Daneker Marine.
 These guys came out to the marina ASAP and repaired our problem and got us back on the water.
 So, we cannot say enough about the marina and residents in this area.
 We highly suggest spending time exploring each port-of-call on this loop.
 Each marina offers a unique variety of things to see and do.

-Historic Edenton, A SALTY SOUTHEAST CRUISERS’ NET SPONSOR, always has an exciting calendar of community events and October will be all treats and no tricks! with a full schedule of activities for all ages.
+Historic Edenton, A SALTY SOUTHEAST CRUISERS’ NET SPONSOR, always has an exciting calendar of community events and November will be a beautiful Fall with a full schedule of activities for all ages.
 Edenton is 300 Years Young!
 Come and let them prove it!

 A marina that is included in the Albemarle Loop but not listed in our North Carolina Marina Directory is Hertford Bay Marina on the Perquimans River off western Albemarle Sound.
 Below is the marina’s description sent to us by Town Manager Brandon Shoaf via Jams H Newsome.
 Access to the new free town dock is limited to vessesl of less than 33ft air draft.